jimsnab/go-lane/README.md

 Another lane can "tee" from a source lane.
 For instance, you might tee a testing lane from a logging lane, allowing a unit test to verify that certain log messages are generated during the test.

+When a log message is sent to a tee, the receiving lane will log the journey and lane IDs using the originating IDs, and not the receiving lane's IDs.

 ## Utility Functions

 ### LogObject